tphathuin1802/tphathuin1802/README.md

-# Hi there, I'm PHAT HUYNH 👋
+# Hi there, I'm PHAT HUYNH
 ------------------------------------

-## ⚛ Data Science and Web Integration
+##  A Beginner Data Science
 ------------------------------------

 I have a passion for the Data Science domain and integrating it into webpages, as well as applying my Economics knowledge to enhance business performance.

-- 🌍  I'm based in Ho Chi Minh City
 - ✉️  You can contact me at [phathuynhwork18@gmail.com](mailto:phathuynhwork18@gmail.com)
 - 🧠  I'm learning Django, Flask, PyTorch, TensorFlow
-- ⚡  "In God we trust, all others bring data" 🤖
+- 🤖  "In God we trust, all others bring data"

 ## Skills